James4Ever0/notes/keyword extraction, topic modeling, sentence embedding.md

 [summa](https://pypi.org/project/summa/) TextRank implementation for text summarization and keyword extraction in Python 3, with optimizations on the similarity function.

 ## keyword extraction

+[rake-nltk]() RAKE short for Rapid Automatic Keyword Extraction algorithm, is a domain independent keyword extraction algorithm which tries to determine key phrases in a body of text by analyzing the frequency of word appearance and its co-occurance with other words in the text.

 [multi-rake](https://pypi.org/project/multi-rake/) Multilingual Rapid Automatic Keyword Extraction (RAKE) for Python